-I have just involved myself in a writing exercise – NaBloPoMo.
-It’s exercise that I desperately need.
-My hope is to be more successful in building writing muscles than I am at building muscles which protect my internal organs and hold up my skeleton.
+I have elected to do a writing exercise suggested by NaBloPoMo.
+My hope is to build writing muscles much more efficiently than I am at building muscles which protect my internal organs and hold up my skeleton.
 I lack diligence when it comes to physical exercise.
 If I’ve written a daily post from today until the end of November, I will consider myself a success!

 I could start by writing about a topic I’ve chosen, but often that’s why I don’t write.
 I can’t think of what to write about, but that’s not honest; actually, I can think of plenty of things to write about.
 The real reason behind my reluctance to write is that I’m afraid to share.
 I worry about offending someone or revealing too much of myself.
 Fortunately for me, NaBloPoMo is providing writing prompts.
 Today’s prompt is: “When you are writing, do you prefer to use a pen or a computer?”
 This I can easily answer and I doubt I’ll offend anyone and I won’t reveal any secrets with my response.